NikkitaTorres/SillystringFactory/README.md

 ## Setup/Installation Requirements

 1. Clone [this](https://github.com/NikkitaTorres/SillystringFactory.git) repository to your desktop.
-2. You can either import the nikkita_torres.sql file into MySQL Workbench to re-create the database or use migrations to re-create the database.
+2. You can either import the nikkita_torres.sql file into MySQL Workbench to re-create the database or use migrations to re-create and update the database.
 You can import the file by:

 - Selecting "Data Import/Export" in the Navigator/Administration"
 - Select "Import from Self-Contained File" and select the "nikkita_torres" file inside of the Factory.Solution folder.